owoMarciN/Hadrons-Problem5/README.md

 # Pomeron and ρ-Exchange Residues in Elastic πp Scattering

-This repository focuses on the phenomenological analysis of Pomeron and 蟻-meson exchange residues in elastic pion-proton (πp) scattering processes.
+This repository focuses on the phenomenological analysis of Pomeron and ρ-meson exchange residues in elastic pion-proton (πp) scattering processes.
 It utilizes Regge theory to model high-energy hadronic interactions and extract trajectory parameters from experimental data.

 ## Useful Links